soaple/react-typograms/README.md

-# Unofficial React bindings for Typograms
 # react-typograms
+Unofficial React bindings for Typograms

+## License
+This package releases under the Apache-2.0 License.